vqoph/github-issues-to-dapulse-pulses/readme.md

-# Github issue to pulses
+# Github copy issue from github to pulses in dapulse

+ - Fetch issues from a selected github repo
+ - Fetch pulse from selected dapulse board
+ - Create new isse as new pulses
- - convert github issues to dapulse entries
+ - update existing issues

 # Usage
 Clone repo

 Install dependencies
-`npm install`
+`npm install` at project root

-Create a config.json file using this template at repo root
+Create a `config.json` file using this template at repo root

 ```
 {